Criteria and restrictions to access reception conditions

 The law establishes a national reception scheme, managed by OFII.[1]
 This scheme ensures the distribution of accommodation places for asylum seekers throughout the national territory, and their allocation thereto.
 In parallel and in compliance with the national reception scheme, regional schemes are defined and implemented by Prefects in each region.

 All asylum seekers are offered material reception conditions under Article L. 551-9 Ceseda.
 This provision applies to all asylum seekers even if their claim is channelled under the accelerated or Dublin procedure.
-The only exception is that asylum seekers under the Dublin procedure do not have access to reception centres for asylum seekers (CADA).
+The only nuance is that asylum seekers under the Dublin procedure do not have access to reception centres for asylum seekers (CADA).

 Reception conditions can be denied in the following cases:[2]